• Skip to main content

 Open functions.php with your favorite editor (try it Notepad + + for Windows or geany for Linux) and at the end of the file add:

 That's it.
-Make a drop in the cached files of your page and try in GTMetrix to see your site.
-The service, after testing your page, will show you (in Waterfall) all HTTP requests.1gt - WordPress: Hack on Jetpack, for better performance
+Do a cached drop of your page and try GTMetrix to see your site.
+The service after testing your page, will show you (in Waterfall) all HTTP requests.

 The only change from previous tests in GTMetrix, on the page of iGuRu.gr, is that the Total Page Size was raised to 202KB from the previous 180 (without changes in the image).